tjj9020/kinable/PROJECT_PLAN.md

         *   Integrate the `ReadabilityRewriterService` as an optional step in the Moderation Step Function.
         *   Add controls in the Parent Dashboard for guardians to enable/configure readability settings per profile.
     *   **Multi-Region Consideration**: `IAIModelProvider` used by the rewriter should be region-aware.
 Any data storage/logging specific to readability should be regional.
-    *   **Definition of Done**: AI responses can be automatically simplified based on profile settings.
-Parent dashboard controls are functional.
+    *   **Definition of Done**:
+        * AI responses can be automatically simplified based on profile settings using a real AI provider.
+        * Parent dashboard controls are functional and persist settings to actual database.
+        * No mock implementations remain in production code.
     *   **Commit Point**: After Readability Rewriter is implemented and integrated.

 *   **Step 5.3: Advanced Moderation Rules & Enhanced Logging**